Lisa Cooper, MD

 Natalie V. Wiggins

-Natalie Wiggins coordinates all on- and off-campus events and programs and assists in the development of new initiatives that will match community needs with university resources and vice versa.
-With a background in graphic and web design, Natalie works with our communication and marketing associate to design both print and electronic marketing material to support outreach efforts.
-Prior to joining our team, Natalie was a graphics designer and a program coordinator at ARIEL, one of the largest Russian-American centers in the DMV tristate area.
-She received her first B.S. in Government and Business Administration from Belgorod State University, Russia, and her second bachelor’s degree in Web Design from the University of Maryland Global Campus formerly known as University of Maryland University College.
+Prior to joining our team, Natalie was a program coordinator and a graphics designer at A.R.I.E.L., one of the largest Russian American centers in the DMV tristate area.
+She received her first B.S. in Government and Business Administration from Belgorod State University, Russia, and her second bachelor’s degree in Web Design from the University of Maryland Global Campus.